wongdigital/rogerwong-site/_content/posts/agitprop-in-times-of-uncertainty.md

 ---
 title: "Agitprop in Times of Uncertainty"
 date: "2020-06-20"
-categories:
+category: "Essays"
+tags:
+  - "Politics"
-  - "design"
+  - "Political Art"
-  - "politics"
+  - "Social Issues"
 imageSrc: "/images/LordOfTheLies.jpg"
 imageAlt: "Graphic of a T shaped like a swastika"
 excerpt: "In times of political and social upheaval, protest art emerges as a powerful voice of resistance.
 From Design Is Play's anti-Trump posters to Hong Kong's protest art and Shepard Fairey's \"We the People\" series, I explore how modern agitprop channels frustration into compelling visual statements against authoritarianism and injustice."